Gepardec/microprofile-training/docs/infrastructure-guide.md

 ## Keycloak

-Keycloak is used to secure the training application via Microprofile JWT.
+Keycloak is used to secure the training application via MicroProfile JWT.

 The resources of Keycloak are located at `/infrastructure/keycloak` and are: